How do I connect a Droplet Dataset to a Form?

 Pointing to a Dataset Version

 Sometimes, you might want your form to connect to a specific version of a published dataset, instead of always linking to the latest version.
-To do that, simply add a version property to your dataset connection like this:
+To do that, add a version property to your dataset connection.

 "datasetName": { "datasetId": "datasetIDFromURL", "version": "v-#" }